-The Gender Studies Programme at the Chinese University of Hong Kong is the first and still the only programme on gender studies in tertiary education in Hong Kong.
+The Gender Studies Programme at the Chinese University of Hong Kong is the first programme on gender studies in tertiary education in Hong Kong.
 Established in 1997, the Gender Studies Programme is interdisciplinary in nature, with expertise drawn from different academic departments such as psychology, sociology, cultural studies, anthropology, social work, translation, history and linguistics.
 It offers coursework and research opportunities with an inter-disciplinary team of faculty members.
 It provides students with a broad-based education in traditional academic disciplines while specializing in gender studies.
 We are dedicated to promote awareness and interest in gender and sexuality issues on campus, in schools, and in the wider society.

 The Gender Studies Programme started an undergraduate minor programme in 1997/98, and an MPhil programme in Gender Studies in the following year.
 Since 2002/03, we took in PhD students.
 We also started an MA Programme in Gender Studies (previously named “Women Studies”) in the same year.
 For two years, 2002-2004, we also offered a series of courses for a Postgraduate Diploma in Women’s Studies, held in Beijing, for mainland scholars and professionals working in the area of gender and family.
 This was done in collaboration with the University of Michigan and the Chinese Women’s College, and fully funded by the Henry Luce Foundation.
 In 2015/16, BSSc in Gender Studies, the first undergraduate programme of this subject area in Hong Kong, admitted the first cohort of enthusiastic students.